YassElya/FinalProjectUnix/README.md

 The timeline for our project is intended to be completed in less than 3 weeks.
 So, we will have three different deliverable parts and each one will involve in improving the previous deliverables:

-## 1.Project goals and deliverables:
+## Project goals and deliverables:
 ### Deliveries: part1

 The first part involves of brainstorming what we will build in our project that is to buy a VPS and then create a server that will work by combining /breaking down different data packets so that both video and audio will be able to work simultaneously without any compilation errors.
 It is hard because some are managed-VPS which only allow users to have access only on the control panels.
 In that case, we need to find a free non-managed VPS that will allow us to add anything like games, video streaming server and other features.
 One of the servers we discussed before was Scalahosting and we had a lot of issues, but now we decided to use OVHcloud based on the teacher’s suggestion and add a game to try it out.
 Even though we don't have a lot knowledge and experience creating servers, we intend to learn and do researches about how to build a server that will be able to store, display videos.